-Wherein I hike with three young ladies among swoopdongles and bibbelty bobs amidst the litterbox smell of blue-berried junipers.
+Wherein I hike with young ladies among swoopdongles and bibbelty bobs amidst the litterbox smell of blue-berried junipers.

 “Maybe Leslie Gulch” I suggested again yesterday.
 March has been typically springish — sunny days followed by plan cancelling, weekend rain.
 But today, on this first official day of spring, we’ve managed the drive to the eastern edge of Oregon for a short hike in Juniper Gulch.¹